Telios-org/telios-sdk/README.md

 ```

 ### Retrieve a Mailbox's Public Key
 A recipient's public key is required for sending encrypted emails within the Telios network.
-An separate email will need to be encrypted for each recipient.
+A separate email will need to be encrypted for each recipient.

 ``` js
 const mailbox = new Mailbox({